rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Available from SXL version: ``1.0.13``

-Provides a list of all defined dynamic bands.
-Dynamic bands moves start of signal groups in the cycle and changes the signal timings.
-A typical usage of dynamic bands is scenario based control where changing of signal timings is used for optimal traffic flow.
+Provides the current extension value of every configured dynamic band in every time plan.
+Use this status to discover which plan and band numbers are available, to read the values before changing them, and to verify a change made with M0014.

+A dynamic band is a timing boundary configured in a signal plan.
+Moving the boundary changes the start time of one or more signal groups.
+The signal plan defines which signal groups each band affects; that mapping is not transferred over RSMP.

 **Return values**

 **status** ``string``

-    Dynamic bands |br|
-    Each dynamic band are written as pp-dd-ee where: |br|
+    Comma-separated list of dynamic bands.
+Each item uses the format pp-dd-ee, where: |br|
     pp=Time plan |br|
-    dd=Dynamic band number (from 1-10) |br|
+    dd=Dynamic band number (1-10) |br|
-    ee=Extension in seconds in this band |br|
+    ee=Current extension value in seconds |br|
     |br|
-    Each dynamic band is separated with a comma. |br|
+    Example: "1-1-12,1-3-5,2-1-0" means that plan 1 has band 1 set to 12 seconds and band 3 set to 5 seconds, while plan 2 has band 1 set to 0 seconds. |br|
     |br|
-    E.g. |br|
-    pp-dd-ee,pp-dd-ee
+    An empty string means that no dynamic bands are configured.

 .. _S0024: